Home >

 A little effort in perfecting a tailored and concise summary or objective can go a long way in enhancing your resume's impact.

-Additional sections for a UX designer resume
+Additional Sections for a UX Designer Resume

 To boost your resume for a user experience designer role, consider adding a few additional sections.
 These can provide recruiters with a more comprehensive view of your capabilities and character: